Behavioral Health Living Skills Trainer (Spanish/English speakers encouraged to apply)

 • Prior experience with this population or lived experience is preferred.
 Substitute education in human services, psychology, counseling, education, social work or humanities.

-• Basic computer literacy, specifically with email and Microsoft Office Excellent verbal and written skills
+• Basic computer literacy, specifically with Gmail, Google Drive and Microsoft Office

-• People who are multi-lingual are encouraged to apply
+• People who are multi-lingual Spanish/English are encouraged to apply

 • In order to meet the needs of the individuals served by this position, a valid driver’s license and proof of insurance are required.
 A background check will be conducted.